mysociety/theyworkforyou/README.md

 * Go make a cup of tea.
 It may take a while whilst Vagrant and Puppet do their thing.
 * Point your web browser at `http://10.11.12.13` and marvel at modern technology.

+If you haven't used your Vagrant box for a while, run `script/update` to resolve dependencies and migrate the database.

 #### Compiling Static Assets

 If you're working on a page which uses the redesign, you will need to compile